httpdss/struct/docs/hooks.md

 4. **Log important actions**: Use echo statements for user feedback
 5. **Test independently**: Ensure hook commands work outside StructKit
 6. **Consider dependencies**: Order hooks based on their requirements
+7. **Use allowlists**: For production environments, always use an allowlist
+8. **Disable in CI/CD**: Use `--no-hooks` in automated environments unless hooks are required and safe

 ## Error Handling